coder/redjet/README.md

 of all libraries converge as response size decreases.
 If you don't need the performance this library offers, you should probably use a more well-tested library like redigo or go-redis.

+# Limitations

+- redjet does not have tidy support for client side caching.
+But, you could implement it yourself by following the instructions [here](https://redis.io/docs/manual/client-side-caching/#two-connections-mode).